networking101/juju_implant/README.md

 ### TODO
-add message type for diagnostic messages create landing function for each thread fix defines for fragment sizes put file get file
+add message type for diagnostic messages
+create landing function for each thread and use global variable to close all threads on sigint
+put file
+get file
+handle more than FDSIZE agents
+encrypted comms